 Fabric softness is a second factor.
 Who wants to be enraged by itchy suit pants?
 Or feel trapped, tight and unable to move because of an over-starched jacket that is likely to snap if pushed too hard?

-WOOL is the most popular fabric choice for men due to its versatility and refined aesthetic.
+WOOL is the most popular fabric choice for people due to its versatility and refined aesthetic.
 Wool is a natural material, which means it breathes well, and can be worn both in the heat of the day or the cool of the night.
 It is soft and wrinkle free but is sometimes criticized by those wanting lighter, more slimming fabrics.
 Common wool types include tweed, flannel, cashmere, merino and worsted.

 Worsted Wool is a compact textile that is smooth and boasts a high durability.
 Most wool requires that the natural fiber be spun.
 But not worsted.
 Instead, the wool is first combed in a carding process to remove any short and brittle fibres.
 This leaves only the longer strands of the fiber to undergo the spinning process, producing a smooth toughness.
 Worsted can be woven in a number of ways, producing flannel, tweed, gabardine and fresco cloths.